Looking for a whole food, natural, egg substitute? Use flax seed meal and water! (Or chia seed powder and water.)

 What other egg substitutes would you recommend?
 What's been your experience with chia or flax seeds as egg substitute?

 Want more help with allergy-free cooking?
-Learn the ins and outs of nourishing allergy-free cooking in our online class.
+Learn the ins and outs of nourishing allergy-free cooking in our Allergy-Free Cooking eCourse inside Traditional Cooking School's preium membership or our Allergy-Free Cooking eBook.